empalmer/leafart/README.md

 # Fall leaf art based on genearted trees
 ## A package by Emily Palmer

-This package uses the process of creating generated trees in order to produce pretty leaf pictures.
-Note the tidyverse must be installed to use this package.
+This package uses the process of creating randomly generated trees to produce pretty leaf pictures.

 ![Ginkgo plot](/images/default_ginkgo_plot.png)